WICG/local-peer-to-peer/EXPLAINER.md

 ## Considered Alternatives

-The generic Local Peer-to-Peer API could generate unlimited possibilities for web apps to work with their specific features together seamlessly, also open opportunities for flexibility.
+The Web Share and Web Share Target provide a minimal API to share text and files to a user-selected share target, including to another website, utilizing the sharing mechanism of the underlying operating system.

-The Web Share and Web Share Target can fulfill partial requirements, usually rely on the nearby peer-to-peer sharing only that system application already provided, but they cannot provide the consistent and immersive experiences in web app context e.g. In-Web Share or In-Web Message Sync, which causes UX friction that unable to accomplish desired continuous actions on the web apps.
+While the Web Share API partially satisfies the requirement R2 set forth above, the Web Share API by its design defines a minimal API surface that is likely not amenable to extensions required to support additional use cases and requirements outlined in this explainer.
+Notably, the Web Share API is a "push-based" API where content is pushed from one device to another device while the Local Peer-to-Peer API is catering to both the "push-based" as well as "pull-based" use cases as illustrated by "drop files here and share" (Figure 2) and "import file nearby" (Figure 3) concepts respectively.
+From the UX perspective, The Local Peer-to-Peer API allows for a more seamless in-web app experience in use cases where a system-provided share facility would disrupt the user flow.

 ## References & Acknowledgements

-Many thanks for valuable feedback and advices from:
+Many thanks for valuable feedback and advice from:

 - [Reilly Grant](https://github.com/reillyeon)
 - [Sathish K Kuttan](https://github.com/sathishkuttan)